CustomAP/dev-utils-vs-code-extension/README.md

 - **Base 64 to Image Converter:**
   Decode Base64 encoded strings back into image files, enabling easy retrieval and usage of embedded images in your projects.

+- **Regex Tester:**
+  Test and validate regular expressions against sample text to ensure your patterns match correctly, helping you refine and debug your regex queries efficiently.

 ## Why Use Dev Utilities?

 - **Productivity Boost:** Perform complex data transformations without leaving your code editor.